jonathonc/Diesel-Documentation/html.rst

 Sample::

-    String email = support@irwinsolutions.com
+    String email = 'jonathonc@irwinsolutions.com'
-    String subject = 'This is an email message subject' String body = 'This is an email message body'
+    String subject = 'Does 1 + 10 / 2 = 1000 & more maths...?'
+    String body = 'Hello\nThis is a new line\nDoes 1 + 10 / 2 = 1000 & more maths...?'